 4. Chemical Hazards

 Too often, the risk of chemical hazards increases simply because they go for a long stretch of time without being used.
-Thus, an atmosphere of ignorance and underappreciation sets in, even leading to the refusal to order up-to-date replacement chemicals.
-And as you’d expect, the level of danger to your workplace rises.
+Thus, an atmosphere of ignorance and underappreciation can set in.

 - Strive to have as few chemicals on-site as possible – it makes life safer, reduces removal expense, and minimises the risk of breaking the law.